ElektraInitiative/libelektra/doc/help/kdb-record.md

 - `delete [session_name]`: delete the recording session.
 - `assert [--meta meta_name] <key_name>`: marks a key to be used for value-based validation during import.
 - `list`: list all available recording sessions.
-- `name`: prints the name of the currently active session.
+- `name`: prints the name of the currently active recording session.
 - `status [session_name]`: shows a human-readable list of changes.
-- `export  [--format=replay|diff] [session_name]`: creates a file with the changes in the session.
+- `export  [--format=replay|diff] [session_name]`: creates a file with the changes of the recording session.
 - `import [--disable-validation] <file_name>`: imports files created by the `export` command.

 ## DESCRIPTION

 The `kdb record` utility is used to manage session recordings.
 Only a single recording session can be active per user at a time.
-A user can have multiple non-active sessions.
+A user can have multiple non-active recording sessions.

-If a session is active, every change to the keys, values and meta-data stored in Elektra will be logged into that session.
+If a recording session is active, every change to the keys, values and meta-data stored in Elektra will be logged into that recording session.

 ## ENVIRONMENT VARIABLES

-- `ELEKTRA_RECORD_ACTIVE_SESSION`: If this environment variable is set, the specified session will be the active session.
+- `ELEKTRA_RECORD_ACTIVE_SESSION`: If this environment variable is set, the specified recording session will be the active recording session.

 ## COMMON PARAMETERS

 Most commands allow specification of the name of the recording session they use.
-If no session name is provided, the active session will be used.
+If no recording session name is provided, the active recording session will be used.

 Notable exceptions are the `start` and `resume` commands.